Supporting Your Studies

 The Writing Center supports American University’s commitment to promoting academic writing skills and student-centered learning for every student.
 Our cooperative approach offers skilled peer to peer coaching.
 We maintain distinguished academic standards for ourselves and as an extension, for all writers who visit us.
 As active scholars, we are dedicated to inclusive excellence, writing and the teaching of writing, and promoting the development of writers across disciplines, genre conventions, and styles.

-One-on-one tutoring support for Accounting, Biology, Chemistry, Economics, Finance, Psychology, and SISU
+The Tutoring Lab provides one-on-one tutoring support for Accounting, Biology, Chemistry, Economics, Finance, Psychology, and SISU students.

-Tutoring support for Math, Statistics, Computer Science, and Physics.
+AU students can receive tutoring support for Math, Statistics, Computer Science, and Physics courses.

 Your academic course schedule is available through the MyAU portal.
 Once you have created your account and logged in, choose Academics and then Eagle Service – Student Planning.
 Class details such as the day, time, location, and professor name and email address can all be found here.